Sehba Akhtar: Death and legacy

 In late 1995, he became very ill in London, but insisted on returning to Pakistan to launch his poetry book, Mashal.
 He later died on 19 February 1996.

-In Karachi, Pakistan, there is a 'Sehba Akhtar Road' named after him and a library in Nazimabad No.4, Karachi also carries his name.
+In Karachi, 'Sehba Akhtar Road' is named after him and a library in Nazimabad No. 4, Karachi also carries his name.

 Awards

 Akhtar received the Pride of Performance award from the President of Pakistan in 1996.